 Is Ghorepani Poon Hill a Family and Elderly Friendly Trekking?

-The Ghorepani Poon Hill is a family and elderly-friendly trekking destination in Nepal, which makes it an excellent choice for trekkers of all ages.
+Ghorepani Poon Hill is a family- and elderly-friendly trekking destination in Nepal, making it an excellent choice for trekkers of all ages.
 This trek is considered easy to moderate in difficulty, with a maximum elevation of 3,210 meters, which significantly reduces the risk of altitude sickness.
 The trail offers a gentle pace through beautiful landscapes, including rhododendron forests, rivers, waterfalls, and remote villages, making it suitable for children as young as 4 or 5 years old and adults up to 10 or 12 years old.
 While there are some challenging sections, such as the 3,300-stone staircase to Ulleri Village, the overall trek is manageable for those with average fitness levels.
 The route also provides comfortable accommodations and quality meals, ensuring a pleasant experience for families and elderly trekkers.
 With proper preparation and the support of experienced guides, this trek can be an enjoyable and memorable adventure for all age groups.

 Cost for Poon Hill